 Now, the only value we have left to choose is .
 We can use various values of to see what happens.
 Let’s first use the classic example of Hamlet – which is 29551 words long.
 Then the value of is

-How small is this?
+How big is this?
 Well, when I initially typed it into Wolfram Alpha, a very advanced online calculator, it told me the answer is 1.
-It didn’t tell me approximately 1, it didn’t let me calculate the real number.
-It just said 1.
-To get an idea of the actual size, we have to use some methods of approximation.
-Using something called a first-order Taylor expansion, we know that if is small positive value and is any positive number, then the approximation is very good, and in fact that if $N$ isn’t absurdly large the amount of error is virtually undectable.
+In other words, the probability of failure is so close to 100% that Wolfram Alpha just assumed it really was 100%.
+To get an idea of the actual size, then, we have to use some methods of approximation.
+Using something called a first-order Taylor expansion, we know that if is small positive value and is any positive number, then the approximation is pretty good, and in fact that if $N$ isn’t absurdly large the amount of error is virtually undectable.
 Therefore, our probability is about , which means the probability of a success is about

 This is a number that is something like 0.000000….000006, where the total number of zeros is about 60 thousand.
 It is beyond comprehension.
 For a slightly more concrete idea, I can convert this probability to a coin-flip scenario.
 These odds are about the same as flipping heads around 195518 times in a row.
 And keep in mind, we have been as generous as what we know about physics even allow us to be.
 Actually, changing the values of won’t really do very much.
 It’s really the values of that are the heavyweights here.
 But even changing these won’t quite work.
 If we instead use a 200 word poem, then we obtain instead the approximate probability